How Long Do Nicotine Cravings Last?

 Days 4-7: Spacing Out

 A clear shift happens around day 4.
 The constant pressure begins to break into recognizable individual episodes with gaps between them.
+By day 7, most people can identify the shape of individual cravings for the first time, which is itself a meaningful shift in perspective.

 Weeks 2-3: The Transition